 - Let cool slightly, cut, serve and enjoy!

 This dough can be cut into 4 or 5 pieces to make personal pizzas!
+Or, make one pizza with the dough for thicker crust.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.